 San Francisco, CA 94107

-- Being on SOMACC’s waitlist does not guarantee enrollment in our programs.
+Being on SOMACC’s waitlist does not guarantee enrollment in our programs.
+We also cannot guarantee that your requested start date will be granted.

-- Please keep your contact information up to date with SOMACC.
+Please keep your contact information up to date with SOMACC.
 Certain changes may affect your eligibility and you may lose a potential spot if we are unable to contact you.
+This can also result to your removal from the waitlist.

 For Subsidized Applicants: